Tips on estate planning for your second marriage

 There are many things to consider with a second marriage, and finances and estate planning should be at the top of the list.
 Drafting a well-thought-out estate plan can help to ensure a smoother transition for your blended family.

 At the Law Office of David W. Foley, attorney for San Diego estate planning services, our experienced attorneys are well-versed in California laws as they apply to the various facets of estate planning.
-We’ll provide you with the best estate plan for protecting your assets and making sure that they’re distributed according to your wishes.Schedule your FREE Consultation
+We’ll provide you with the best estate plan for protecting your assets and making sure that they’re distributed according to your wishes.Schedule your Consultation